Triton (moon): Observation and exploration

 The orbital properties of Triton were already determined with high accuracy in the 19th century.
 It was found to have a retrograde orbit, at a very high angle of inclination to the plane of Neptune's orbit.
 The first detailed observations of Triton were not made until 1930.
 Little was known about the satellite until Voyager 2 flew by in 1989.

 Before the flyby of Voyager 2, astronomers suspected that Triton might have liquid nitrogen seas and a nitrogen/methane atmosphere with a density as much as 30% that of Earth.
 Like the famous overestimates of the atmospheric density of Mars, this proved incorrect.
 As with Mars, a denser atmosphere is postulated for its early history.

 The first attempt to measure the diameter of Triton was made by Gerard Kuiper in 1954.
 He obtained a value of 3,800 km.
 Subsequent measurement attempts arrived at values ranging from 2,500 to 6,000 km, or from slightly smaller than the Moon (3,474.2 km) to nearly half the diameter of Earth.
 Data from the approach of Voyager 2 to Neptune on August 25, 1989, led to a more accurate estimate of Triton's diameter (2,706 km).

 In the 1990s, various observations from Earth were made of the limb of Triton using the occultation of nearby stars, which indicated the presence of an atmosphere and an exotic surface.
 Observations in late 1997 suggest that Triton is heating up and the atmosphere has become significantly denser since Voyager 2 flew past in 1989.

 New concepts for missions to the Neptune system to be conducted in the 2010s were proposed by NASA scientists on numerous occasions over the last decades.
 All of them identified Triton as being a prime target and a separate Triton lander comparable to the Huygens probe for Titan was frequently included in those plans.
 No efforts aimed at Neptune and Triton went beyond the proposal phase and NASA's funding for missions to the outer Solar System is currently focused on the Jupiter and Saturn systems.
 A proposed lander mission to Triton, called Triton Hopper, would mine nitrogen ice from the surface of Triton and process it to be used as a propellant for a small rocket, enabling it to fly or 'hop' across the surface.
 Another concept, involving a flyby, was formally proposed in 2019 as part of NASA's Discovery Program under the name Trident.
-Neptune Odyssey is a mission concept for a Neptune orbiter with a focus on Triton being studied as a possible large strategic science mission by NASA that would launch in 2033 and arrive at the Neptune system in 2049.
+Neptune Odyssey is a mission concept for a Neptune orbiter with a focus on Triton being studied beginning April 2021 as a possible large strategic science mission by NASA that would launch in 2033 and arrive at the Neptune system in 2049.
+Two lower-cost mission concepts were subsequently developed for the New Frontiers program: the first the following June and the second in 2023.
+The first is Triton Ocean World Surveyor, which would launch in 2031 and arrive in 2047, and the second is Nautilus, which would launch August 2042 and arrive in April 2057.